ShiftLeftSecurity/sbt-ci-release-early/readme.md

 - For real name, use "$PROJECT_NAME bot", e.g. `sbt-ci-release-early bot`
 - For email, use your own email address
 - Passphrase: leave empty, i.e. no passphrase.
-It will warn you that it's not a good idea, but this is just a pro forma key for sonatype.
+It will warn you that it's not a good idea, but this is just a pro forma key for Sonatype.
 You'll only share the key with github, and if it had a passphrase you'd have to share that with github as well, anyway.
 Private key passphrases gave me a lot of headaches across different gpg versions, so I decided to advise against them.
 If you like you can encrypt your private key, e.g. with gpg or openssl.

 At the end you'll see output like this